favlh/Bash-Script/README.md

 # Bash-Script
-Bash script command for linux
+Regular Use Bash script command for linux